Hung Pham: Community activities

 As an active member of many non-profit organizations, Hung Pham helped Calgary Police Service with its multicultural and crime prevention programs.
 He was elected President of Calgary Vietnamese Canadian Association in 1990.
 In this position, he promoted programs to help low income workers.
 With his well-known speech delivered to the community on 1991 Tết celebration event, Pham publicly declared his programs to help cleaners in Calgary.

 Political career

-Elected to Legislative Assembly of Alberta (Progressive Conservative), Canada at the age of 29, Hung Pham was the youngest Member of Legislative Assembly (MLA) in Alberta Legislature at the time.
-He is also the very first Vietnamese ever elected to a legislature outside of Vietnam.

-Re-elected four times later, Hung Pham has held many high-rank positions in Alberta Government.
+Pham was elected five times, holding many positions in the Alberta Government.
 In 2006, he was promoted by Premier Ed Stelmach to be a member of Alberta Treasury Board, the legislative body responsible for all expenditures and budgets of Alberta (Premier Ed Stelmach is also a member of the board).

-In January, 2008, Hung Pham announced that he would not seek re-election.
+Pham did not run for election in 2008 election.